 Aqueous differs from traditional “steakhouses” due to its strong in-house dry aging & on-site cutting program.
 In addition to our Prime, Dry Aged and Certified Angus selections, you will have the opportunity to indulge in artistic preparations of seafood, poultry and unique pastry creations.

 In conjunction with cuisine comes the love of wine.
 Aqueous offers guests a relaxed, yet personalized sommelier service.
-It’s this very humble style of dining experience that has earned Aqueous Forbes Four-Stars for the very first time in 2012.

-View Aqueous' (sample) Menus:
+View Aqueous' Sample Menus*:

 Reservations are strongly recommended.
 Proper attire for breakfast is resort casual.
 Walking shorts and golf shorts are welcome.
 Swimsuits must be dry and a cover up worn.
 Gentlemen are not permitted to wear sleeveless shirts or tank tops.
 For dinner proper attire for guests is resort casual.
 Golf shorts, walking shorts and slacks are acceptable.
 Aqueous is located in Falling Rock.

 *The menus listed are considered Sample Menus of this restaurant.
 Our menus are subject to change without notice.

 For reservations or more information, please contact a Resort Sales Specialist at 866.344.6957.